By Boma Benjy Iwuoha

 First of all, you’ve got to understand that you are not too tall, every human is made unique for purpose, and you shouldn’t give up what you want or love as long as it’s not harming anyone anyway.
 I’ve had so many people saying to me ‘Those heels make you too tall,’ I usually reply, ‘I’m not afraid of heights’ the simple truth is you are never too tall for anyone.
 Wear what you like.
 Wear what makes you feel good.”
 Rajahnique Jones from TallNNatural stands at 6’ 0 and she wants us to know that we don’t ever have to feel like we need to put on a pair of kitten heels or flats to avoid standing out in a crowd.
 Wear what you like.
 Wear what makes you feel good.”

 - Standing Taller should be a Powerful and “NOT” an Awkward Feeling

 Do you feel awkward standing in out in a room full of people because your head is towering over everyone else?
 No way!
 Imagine yourself as the shortest person in that room and everyone towering over you.
 Can you picture that?
 I bet it won’t be a good feeling having stood heads higher for decades.
-I used to get sent to the back of the class in primary school because I was the lanky girl, Ha-ha!
+I used to get sent to the back of the class in the primary school because I was the lanky girl, Ha-ha!
 No way am I feeling bad about standing taller.
 Fashion blogger Bree Wijnaar of The Tall Society thinks that strutting around in heels only accents your long frame, and it’s empowering!
 She stands at 6’4″ in flats, so the woman knows what she’s talking about.